 |Major Honours||FIFA World Cup (1), UEFA European Championship (3), Olympic Gold Medal (1)|

-Spain's national team has been world soccer's most successful in the 21st Century so far, but their history started long before that.
+Spain have been one of world football's most successful national teams in the 21st Century so far, but their history started long before that.

 Governed by the Real Federacion Espanola de Futbol (RFEF), Spain were one of the founding members of FIFA in 1904 and have been fairly consistent in qualifying for major international tournaments.